jgalang21/Parkour/README.md

 `npm start server`
 to start the server

-How to start the frontend application
+How to start the frontend application:

 Change into the frontend directory and run `npm install` to install all of the dependencies